clearloop/zosh/docs/src/consensus.md

-# Network
+# Consensus

-The consensus is currently based on PoA with an optimized hotstuff implementation, which connects offchain data sources to a secure, reliable, and unstoppable network.
+The consensus is using [ZorchBFT](#the-zorchbft) which connects offchain data sources efficiently to a secure, reliable, and unstoppable network.

-> We will upgrade zyphers to a PoS network after getting the product market fit.

 ## Data Sources